-Boston has a long and well-established philanthropy scene, but also one that is changing fast.
-Familiar players like the Boston Foundation are more active than ever, while new funders keep arriving on the scene.
-There are many opportunities here for nonprofits in search of funding, across a wide spectrum of issues.
+New England has a long and well-established philanthropy scene, but also one that is changing fast.
+Much of the action is centered in Boston, where players like the Barr Foundation are more active than ever—even as new funders keep arriving on the scene.
+There are many opportunities in this city and other parts of New England for nonprofits in search of funding, across a wide spectrum of issues.
 A great many funders are interested in the traditional areas of arts, education and human services, but other work also attracts support related to the environment, transportation, affordable housing, and more.

 Grantmaking has supported Boston organizations focused on youth development and related education organizations and initiatives, the arts, and community issues.

 Amica is the philanthropic sister of its corporate arm, the Amica Insurance Company.
 It prioritizes organizations serving Rhode Island residents in basic needs, community development, education, health, arts and culture, and community and public affairs.